 Remember, it is your choice whether you want to fill out an advance directive (including whether you want to sign one if you are in the hospital).
 According to law, no one can deny you care or discriminate against you based on whether or not you have signed an advance directive.

 What if your instructions are not followed?

-If you have signed an advance directive, and you believe that a doctor or hospital did not follow the instructions in it, you may file a complaint with the New York State Department of Health.
+If you have signed an advance directive, and you believe that a doctor or hospital did not follow the instructions in it, you may file a complaint with New York Medicaid.